ibpdas/valueline/README.md

 ### **Level 2 — Maturity shifts (aligned to 2023 Government Data Maturity themes)**

-- **Uses** — reactive reporting → proactive, integrated use of data in decisions
+- **Uses** — reactive reporting → proactive, routine use of data in decisions
-- **Data** — inconsistent, siloed → coherent, reusable and interoperable
+- **Data** — hard to find and inconsistent, with perceived legal barriers → easy to discover, easy to reuse and confidently shared across domains
-- **Leadership** — passive awareness → active sponsorship and clear expectations
+- **Leadership** — passive awareness → active sponsorship and role modelling
-- **Culture** — low confidence → everyday, confident data-informed decisions
+- **Culture** — low confidence and over caution → everyday, confident and responsible data use and sharing
-- **Tools** — fragmented, hard to find → discoverable, integrated and self-service
+- **Tools** — legacy heavy, fragmented, expert-led systems → simpler, joined up tools that reduce friction and support intuitive self service
 - **Skills** — pockets of expertise → widespread literacy and continuous learning

 ### **Level 3 — Outcome & impact shifts**